Small Bathroom Remodel Reveal: Navy & Neutral

 The linen closet next to the shower is another feature that blew my expectations out of the water!
 It now has both form and function, which it definitely did not have before.
 The louvered doors were awful, and it was nearly impossible to access.
 Here is what it looked like before:

+The after is below.
 I used my all-time favorite baskets from Pottery Barn to organize everything.
 They are the Savannah Seagrass baskets, and some of them are still empty, so there is room to grow.
-I will be sharing all the linen closet organization ideas in another post very soon.

 *Affiliate links (Amazon & others) included.
 Click HERE for my disclosure statement.